Modeling Noisy Quantum Circuits Using Experimental Characterization: Model Selection Methodology

 \section{Model Selection Methodology}

-We begin by providing an overview of the modeling methodology before providing specific examples of its implementation.
+We begin by detailing the coarse-grain modeling methodology before providing specific examples of its implementation.
 Consider the input for noisy circuit modeling to be an idealized quantum circuit $C$ that is expressed in the available instruction set architecture (ISA) for a given QPU \cite{BrittISC2017}.
 While the gates defined by the ISA may not be directly implemented within the QPU, the representation used for the ideal circuit will define the operators available for gate characterization.
-The input circuit is decomposed into a set $S(C) = \{S_{i} \}$ of idealized subcircuits $S_i$ that each include some of the gates and register elements defined by the original input.
-This decomposition will define noise characterization and every gate and register element within the input circuit must be included in at least one subcircuit for complete characterization.
-These subcircuits are generally not disjoint.
-Under this constraint, the number of subcircuits $|S|$ scales with the area of $C$ and the decomposition method.
-The size of each subcircuit remains fixed.
-For example, a circuit consisting of only one- and two-qubit gates may be decomposed into a set of two-qubit subcircuits, while the optimal decomposition for characterization will depend on the potentially unknown device noise.
+The input circuit is decomposed into a set $S(C) = \{S_{i} \}$ of idealized subcircuits $S_i$ that each represent a subsection of the total area of circuit $C$.
+The area of $C$ is defined by its width (register size) and depth (length of the operation sequence).
+The area of each subcircuit $S_i$ is defined by the selected subcircuit width taken from $C$ and the longest depth of the selected gate sequence.
+For example, a circuit $C$ composed of one- and two-qubit gates as shown in Fig.~\ref{fig:example} may be decomposed into a set $S$ of two-qubit subcircuits which have depth of two gates and width of two qubits.

+Circuit decomposition is not unique and a given decomposition is selected based on tradeoffs in the cost of characterizing each subcircuit, prior knowledge of the suspected device noise and error processes, and any potential structure or symmetry in the circuit design.
+A complete characterization requires every gate and register element within the input circuit to be included in at least one subcircuit.
+In general, the selected subcircuits need not be disjoint.
+The ability to tune the decomposition enables coarse-graining of the noisy circuit model, which is formed by composing the results from subcircuit characterization.